ericwq/gskills/docs/load.md

 ### UpdateClientConnState()

-At Client Dial [ClientConn.updateResolverState()](dial.md#clientconnupdateresolverstate) section, `ccBalancerWrapper.updateClientConnState()` will be called to establish the connection with the resolved target.
+At Client Dial [Apply service config](dial.md#apply-service-config) section, `ccBalancerWrapper.updateClientConnState()` will be called to establish the connection with the resolved target.

 - `ccBalancerWrapper.updateClientConnState()` calls `ccb.balancer.UpdateClientConnState()`.
 The balancer is determined by the run time value.
 - For `pick_first` balancer, `pickfirstBalancer.UpdateClientConnState()` will be called.
-  - The behavior is detailed in [Here](dial.md#ccbalancerwrapperupdateclientconnstate).
+  - The behavior is detailed in [Update client connection](dial.md#update-client-connection).
   - `pick_first` balancer will call `b.cc.NewSubConn()`, `b.sc.Connect()` and `b.cc.UpdateState()` to establish a transport connection
   - `pick_first` balancer calls `b.cc.UpdateState()`, which actually calls `ccBalancerWrapper.UpdateState()`
 - For `round_robin` balancer, `baseBalancer.UpdateClientConnState()` will be called